moisyqu/Fetch-Take-Home/README.md

 ## Usage

-The project provides an easy-to-use API for semantic search.
-You can integrate it into your own applications or use it directly from the command line.
+The project provides two APIs for semantic search and Web app.

-To perform a semantic search, you need to follow these steps:
+To perform a semantic search from the first, you need to follow these steps:

 1. Prepare a collection of documents or articles in a format supported by the search engine (e.g., JSON, CSV).